 We are so grateful for The Champlin Foundation’s support of the YMCA of Pawtucket and the generosity that has helped us to make amazing improvements to our facilities and better serve those in our community who need us.See Full Story

 New Application Process

 The Champlin Foundation uses a web-based grant application hosted by Foundant Technologies, Inc. Prior to entering the portal, be sure that you have read and understand the guidelines and policies outlined here.
 Once you have gained access to the portal, you will be able to update your contact information, review your organization’s request history, and apply for a grant.
-If you’d like to preview what questions you can expect to see on an application for a traditional grant, you can do so here.

 As most communications are now done electronically, please remember to update the system should your information change at any time.
 If you have questions about accessing the portal or navigating the online application, please call or email our Grants Management Associate, Heather Fraser, at 401-944-9200 x115 or email@example.com.